 Throughout art history, you can occasionally find multiple versions of the same image.
 Sometimes the versions are from the same artist (e.g., preparatory sketches), sometimes they are by other artists in other media (e.g., from a painting to an engraving), and sometimes they are copycat versions by other artists.

 My latest find begins with a fresco painted by Guido Reni in 1609 in San Gregorio Magno, Rome.
-Below is a color detail of the left side of the painting, as well as a black and white of the full painting (notice that there is another angel-trombonist on the far right) (see below 2 images; public domain).
+Below is a detail of the left side of the painting, as well as a view of the full painting (notice that there is another angel-trombonist on the far right) (see below 2 images; public domain).
 Click on either image to expand.

 Another 17th-century image, supposedly by an anonymous artist from Southern Netherlands, is almost certainly either a preparatory sketch for or a copy of Guido Reni’s fresco (see below image; public domain) (Paris, Louvre; Wangermée vol. 1 287).